cslsselu/student-list/README.md

 # student-list
-List of the students and their details in tabular form.
+Will show the list of the students and their details in tabular form.